Arch rivals host and guest today: ministers

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Today, he said, souls of former prime ministers Zulfikar Ali Bhutto and Mohtarma Benazir Bhutto must be suffering as the worst critics of their philosophy and ideology were sitting at their home in Naudero.
+Today, he said, souls of former Prime Ministers Zulfiqar Ali Bhutto and Mohtarma Benazir Bhutto must be suffering as the worst critics of their philosophy and ideology were sitting at their home in Naudero.
 “Whenever corruption, double standards, horse trading, Changa Manga, chamak and briefcase politics were mentioned in the country, Nawaz Sharif’s name emerged at the top,” he said.

 Special Assistant to PM on Political Communication Shahbaz Gill said in a series of tweets that if there is some Pakistan-based or global ranking for politics of hypocrisy, the Sharif family would be on top with a clear margin.
 He said the Sharifs were terming Asif Zardari as thief and robber and at the same time they were making own properties in London and stashing money there.